-- 1. A stage of decommissioning of a nuclear installation, - 2.
+- 1. Decommissioning of a nuclear installation, - 2.
 Operation of a nuclear installation for RAW or SNF disposal, - 3.
-Closure of RAW repository or repositories, and SNF and its institutional control, - 4.
+Closure of RAW repository or SNF repository and its institutional control, - 4.
 RAW or SNF management, - 5.
 Handling of nuclear materials inside or outside the nuclear installation, or - 6.
 Export of nuclear materials or shipments of radioactive materials, including their international transport.